-Three treatment regimens for latent TB infection have been recommended by the CDC.
-The antituberculosis medications used in these regimens differ in their dosages, potential toxicities and monitoring requirements.
+Four treatment regimens for latent TB infection have been recommended by the CDC.
+The anti- tuberculosis medications used in these regimens differ in their dosages, potential toxicities and monitoring requirements.
 Ingestion of all doses of medication for treatment of latent TB infection should be directly observed via pill line.

 The North Dakota TB Program recommends treatment with rifampin for 4 months unless medical contradictions exist.
-For more information and to initiate treatment for TB infection, see the TB Infection Medications Request Form.
+For more information and to initiate treatment for TB infection, see the Request for Latent TB Infection Medications Form.